-1 Halley Engineering, deferred compensation:
+1 Gupta Engineering, deferred compensation:

-- initial provide the provide th

-2 - Halley Engineering
+2 - Gupta Engineering

--

 3 - BMSL Propulsion

--

 • Example 5: Deferred Compensation Plan Linked to an Index or Other Benchmark

 The filer may have an interest in a deferred compensation plan under which the employer owes a future payment that depends on the performance of something tracked, such as an index, a mutual fund, or some other benchmark.
 However, the filer does not, through the deferred compensation plan, own the thing being tracked.
 For instance, the plan may track the performance of the S&P 500 or the performance of a mutual fund that mirrors the S&P 500, but the filer does not hold, through the deferred compensation plan, shares of the companies listed on the S&P 500 or shares of the mutual fund.
 Instead, the employer owes the filer a cash payment, and the employer may pay more money if the S&P 500 performs well or may pay less money if the S&P 500 performs poorly.